Brennall/HFH-SRD/Chapter06.md

 ### Brawling

 Sometimes a combatant will attack without a weapon, striking with a fist or foot.
 This is called brawling.
 Normal characters do 1d3 points of nonlethal damage with a punch, 1d4 with a kick; kicks are rolled at a -2 penalty on the attack throw.
 Standard Strength adjustments apply.
-(See the Nonlethal Damage section, above, , for details on nonlethal damage.)
+(See the [Nonlethal Damage](Chapter06.md#nonlethal-damage) section, above, for details on nonlethal damage.)
 All character classes may engage in brawling; there is no "weapon" restriction in this case.

 However, a character in light or no armor cannot successfully punch or kick a character in metal armor - if this is attempted, the damage is applied to the attacker instead of the defender.
 The Judge must decide which monsters can be successfully brawled with based on their AC and physical make-up.
 Monsters do not themselves brawl, as they have natural attacks that are as good as weapons.